lancedb/lancedb/docs/src/fts.md

 ## Phrase queries vs. terms queries

+!!! tip "Warn"
+    For the new version (> 0.11.0), phrase query isn't supported yet

 For full-text search you can specify either a **phrase** query like `"the old man and the sea"`, or a **terms** search query like `"(Old AND Man) AND Sea"`.
 For more details on the terms